If Jesus Rose from the Dead, then (#15) He Must Have Been Dead and Buried

 • Josephus called it “the most pitiable of deaths.”

-• The Roman soldiers were under orders to execute criminals and they were professional at doing so.
+• The Roman soldiers put under orders to execute criminals were professional at doing so.

 3. Evidence of death